This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 What is dengue fever?

 This unpleasant virus is spread through mosquito bites; it’s usually mild but it can be fatal.
-Symptoms include a fever, a severe headache, pain behind the eyes, muscle and joint pains, nausea and a red rash.
+Symptoms include a fever, a severe headache, pain behind the eyes, muscle and joint pains, nausea and a rash.

 Dengue Fever illustration